 - Feel like they are getting teased – you can remedy this by NOT teasing your dog!

 - Want something that they can see but is out of reach – you can fix this by keeping tasty things out of sight.
 For example – do not leave a bag of dog treats on the kitchen counter where your dog can see them!

 - See other dogs or humans doing something that they want to do.
 For example, seeing other pets and their owners through a window can be very frustrating – you can remedy this by closing the blinds or curtains when you are not home so that your dog cannot see outside!

 Small Dog Syndrome

-Dogs with small dog syndrome can be problem barkers when they seek attention and when they do not get their way!
+Dogs with small dog syndrome can be problem barkers when they seek attention and do not get their way!

-Another major contributor to problem barking in small dogs like the Chihuahua is a lack of socialization.
+Another major contributor to the problem of barking in small dogs like the Chihuahua is a lack of socialization.

 Conclusion / Summary

-The Chihuahua has a reputation for being a yappy dog, but with consistent training, regular exercise, and companionship, this pup makes a loyal, devoted, and loving friend.
+The Chihuahua is known for being a yappy dog, but with consistent training, regular exercise, and companionship, this pup makes a loyal, devoted, and loving friend.